Bees and the Environment

 The queen’s cell looks completely different from that of workers or drones.
 Rather than being embedded in the comb, a cell called a queen cup is built.
 In the case of swarm preparation, the queen cup is pulled from the edge of the comb into a long, skinny cup and the existing queen turns herself upside down to lay the egg inside it.

 In the case of the hive replacing the queen, an existing worker cell is pulled and twisted off the front of the comb into the queen cup and the bee becomes a queen instead of a worker.
 In both instances, the larva is fed only royal jelly and the queen emerges between 14 and 16 days after being laid.
 Capping of queen cells occurs at 7 to 8 days.
-This video captures the life cycle of the queen and her one emergence from the hive to mate with any available drones in the area.

 The more drones the queen is able to mate with, the greater the genetic diversity of her hive will be and therefore hardier and more likely to succeed.